iltuoconsulenteit/DocCropper/README.md

 - 🎚️ Adjust brightness and contrast with live preview
 - 📄 One-click PDF export
 - 🔏 Optional digital signature on exported PDFs
-- 🔍 Extract text via OCR using the selected language
+- <!-- Extract text via OCR using the selected language (Pro only) -->
 - 🗂️ Persistent user settings
 - 🧭 Touchscreen-friendly interface
 - 🌐 Works offline or over LAN (no internet required)